cysouw/diathesis/text/c07_reflexive.md

    Ich beklage mich über den Lärm.
 :::

-There exist various verbs that do not have a reflexive alternation, but they always need a reflexive pronoun, for example *sich verspäten* 'to be late' [@next a] and *sich aneignen* 'to appropriate' [@next b].
-Such 'obligatorily reflexive' verbs are astonishingly common, as discussed in  [@sec:reflexive-deponent].
+There exist various verbs that do not have a reflexive alternation, but they always obligatorily need a reflexive pronoun, for example *sich verspäten* 'to be late' [@next a] and *sich aneignen* 'to appropriate' [@next b].
+Such obligatorily reflexive verbs are astonishingly common, as discussed in [@sec:reflexive-deponent].

 ::: ex
 a.
 Die S-Bahn hat sich wieder einmal verspätet.